CoboGlobal/cobo-waas2-js-sdk/docs/TransactionsApi.md

 Speed up transaction

 This operation accelerates a specified transaction.
-Speeding up a transaction will trigger an RBF transaction which is a new version of the original transaction.
+Speeding up a transaction will trigger an Replace-By-Fee (RBF) transaction which is a new version of the original transaction.
 It shares the same inputs but has a higher transaction fee to incentivize miners to prioritize its confirmation over the previous one.
 A transaction can be accelerated if its status is either &#x60;Broadcasting&#x60;.
 A transaction request for tracking is returned upon successful operation. &lt;Note&gt;This operation only applies to transactions from MPC Wallets, excluding transactions in the tokens VET, TRON, TVET, SOL, and TON.&lt;/Note&gt;

 ### Example